15 Things to do in Liechtenstein and the capital, Vaduz

 And when you’ve exhausted the tiny city centre, here’s the things to do a short walk out.

-Ebeenholz and the Red House (Rotes Haus)
+9 Ebeenholz and the Red House (Rotes Haus): Enroute to the castle

 The Red House is one of Vaduz’s most photographed landmarks.
 It’s on the edge of the residential district, Ebenholz.
 You’ll likely pass it, if you’re walking up to the castle or taking the tourist train.
 It’s a deep red gabled building with a pointed tower and vineyard cascading down the slope below.
 It dates back to the 14th century, though its current form is largely 19th-century.
 Today it’s a private residence, so you can’t go inside.